eloylp/go-kit/README.md

 See internal code documentation for complete API and other details.

-## File system tools
+## Filesystem tools

 A `copy` utility can be found at `filesys.Copy()` .
 It will recursively copy files and directories using streams of data, so low memory consumption.
+It also accepts relative paths.

 ```go
 package main